waymonad/waymonad-clients/README.md

 E.g. the background client here does some image processing, and picks "fitting" images on its own while swaybg takes a single file and sets it up as background.

+## On archlinux:
+`PKG_CONFIG_PATH=/usr/lib/imagemagick6/pkgconfig meson build` to use the imagemagick version 6, instead of 7